hamed-tgh/3D-Reconstruction/README.md

 The proposed model developed in both of keras and pytorch deep learning frameworks and get almost same result.

 in order to achive more transparency we put MobileFace implementation in this repository and calculate all metrics which is written in original paper.

+Introduced_model folder contain pytorch implementation of our model